JoshCheek/seeing_is_believing/Readme.md

 Evaluates a file, recording the results of each line of code.
 You can then use this to display output values like Bret Victor does with JavaScript in his talk ["Inventing on Principle"][inventing_on_principle].
-Except, obviously, his is way the hell better.
+Except, obviously, his is like a million better.

 Reeaally rough at the moment, but it works for simple examples.